-Consistent with the Company's strategy of regularly evaluating individual store profitability, the Company has closed or is preparing to close certain underperforming short-term loan stores, primarily in Michigan, and a limited number in Texas.
-Accordingly, the Company currently anticipates selling or closing all twelve such short-term loan stores in Michigan in the second quarter of 2009.
-In addition, five under-performing stores in Texas were closed during the first quarter of 2009.
-All revenues, expenses and income reported in these financial statements have been adjusted to reflect reclassification of these discontinued operations as of March 31, 2009.
-As a result of the decision to discontinue the Michigan and certain Texas store operations, the Company expects a total charge in 2009 to discontinued operations, net of tax, of \$0.04 to \$0.05 per share, of which \$0.02, or \$657,000, was recorded in the first quarter of 2009 as a reduction against the \$0.08 in discontinued earnings from Auto Master.
-The carrying amounts of the major classes of assets for these discontinued operations at March 31, 2009 included customer receivables held for sale of \$551,000, which was classified as a component of current assets.
-The carrying amounts of liabilities for these discontinued operations at March 31, 2009 were immaterial.
+Consistent with the Company's strategy of regularly evaluating individual store profitability and market trends, the Company has closed or is preparing to close certain underperforming short-term loan stores, primarily in Michigan, and a limited number in Texas.
+Accordingly, the Company anticipates completing the sale of eight short-term/payday loan stores in Michigan to another operator in the third quarter of 2009 and closing the remaining three stores in Michigan as well.
+In addition, five under-performing stores in Texas were closed during the first quarter of 2009 and four stores were closed during the second quarter of 2009.
+All revenue, expenses and income reported in these financial statements have been adjusted to reflect reclassification of these discontinued operations as of June 30, 2009.
+Associated with these store closings, the Company expects a total charge in 2009 to discontinued operations, net of tax, of \$0.04 to \$0.05 per share, of which \$0.02, or \$657,000, was previ ously recorded in the first quarter and \$0.01, or \$357,000, was recorded in the current quarter as a reduction against the \$0.16 in year-to-date discontinued earnings from Auto Master.
+The carrying amounts of the major classes of assets for these discontinued operations at June 30, 2009 included customer receivables held for sale of \$581,000, which was classified as a component of current assets.
+The carrying amounts of liabilities for these discontinued operations at June 30, 2009 were immaterial.